RajulThakur/linkcaddy-backend/README.md

-# Brainly Backend
+# Bookmarq Backend

-Backend service for the Brainly application that handles content management, authentication, and sharing.
+Backend service for the Bookmarq application that handles content management, authentication, and sharing.

 ## Setup